obulesu2506/K8-resources/Siva/Pod/README.md

 Note: There might be chances updating partially by someone/us aby don't update local repository
 4) requests (Soft Limit) & limits (Hard Limit): This will ensures that specific container should run defined range and alert to cluster when reaches to maximum threshold.
 If crossed the limits then Pod get restarted and may not give good performance.
 Note: If Pod definition file failed to provide/defined this resources(requests/limits) attributes, admin people will control using "LimitRange" while defining clusters
+5) Define LimitRange
+6) K8S do healthchecks using "Liveness probe" and " Readiness probe" inorder to restart container if there is chance of overload

+liveness probe --> When containers starts running readiness probe --> whether the container is ready to server requests or not

 ```
 apiVersion: v1